Plant Problem Lab

 Norfolk Island Pine yellow leaves

-For norfolk island pine, adjust the diagnosis around this plant profile: Norfolk Island pines brown from dry air, missed watering, low light, or hot/cold drafts.
-Browning branches rarely regreen, so stabilize the pattern early.
+For norfolk island pine, read this symptom alongside how the plant usually behaves: Norfolk Island pines brown from dry air, missed watering, low light, or hot/cold drafts.
+Browning branches rarely regreen, so stabilize care early.

 overwatering or slow-drying soillow light slowing growth and water uselow lightnatural older leaf agingpests or root stressdry soil stress or inconsistent watering